DanielHauge/DBEX10/README.md

 #### Notes

-- The database is setup with these commands
+- The database is setup with these commands.
+Assumed that it is run with vagrantfile from this reposity, and in the synced folder.

 ```
-commands
+docker run -p 5432:5432 --rm -d -v $(pwd)/:/root/ --name psql postgres:alpine
+docker exec -it psql bash
+psql -U postgres < /root/Creation.sql
 ```
 - All executions after database setup, can be found in the jupyter notebook [here]()